emailjs/emailjs-tcp-socket/README.md

 The following platforms support TLS natively:

 * node.js
-* Desktop Chrome Apps on Chrome M38+ (chrome.socket only! chrome.sockets.tcp.secure is broken)
+* Desktop Chrome Apps on Chrome M38+ with TLS connection (native tls is broken for STARTTLS :( )
 * Windows StreamSocket

 The following implementations use forge as a TLS shim:

 * WebSockets
-* Mobile Chrome Apps built with [cca](https://github.com/MobileChromeApps/mobile-chrome-apps) (chrome.sockets.tcp.secure is broken)
+* Chrome Apps with STARTTLS and Mobile Chrome Apps built with [cca](https://github.com/MobileChromeApps/mobile-chrome-apps) (chrome.sockets.tcp.secure is broken)

 **Use of web workers**: If you are on a platform where we fall back to forge for TLS, we can spin up a Web Worker to handle the TLS-related computation.
 To do this, you need to **browserify** `tcp-socket-tls-worker.js`.
 Please keep in mind that `forge.min.js` and the browserified version of `tcp-socket-tls-worker.js` **must** in the same folder!
 If you use a different path relative to your html file, you can provide it this file when you fire up the socket. **If tlsWorkerPath is undefined, no Web Worker will be started and the TLS-relatid computation will happen on the main thread!**